Disable hostname completion

 channel.
 One helpful user (thanks daethorian!) mentioned similar experiences

-and alluded to the /etc/hosts
+and alluded to the /etc/hosts file.

 As mentioned in a previous post, I use a custom hosts file as a lightweight alternative to browser ad-blocking.
 Unfortunately, this file is necessarily huge (~12,000 lines!), so it made sense for Zsh to die a slow death when trying to match a hostname.